 Let's imagine you need to perform an ABC analysis for your company.
 In such a situation, you should gather information on each item's annual demand (the number of times it was bought during the year) and its price.
 See this table below:

 You must separate the objects into categories.
-You must arrange all of your products or things in order of decreasing the price of item inventory.
+You have to arrange all of your products or things in order of decreasing the price of item inventory.

 Item G is a Class A product since it produced the highest profit for the given year.
 The classification requirements will be determined by the firm after it gets the percentages of each item.
 It is vital to realize that while some organizations employ this analytics technique, others, owing to their extensive segmentation and scale, have a far more involved and sophisticated calculating procedure.